allenc125789/TurtleNAS/README.md

-new name: TurtleNAS

 Summary:

-Program that turns Debian into a NAS.
+TurtleNAS turns Debian into a NAS, to transport files securley in it's shell!

 Designed with a web-interface and an easily configurable system for adding clients for file backup.
 A continuation to my previous script acting as a proof-of-concept in using alternative FTP methods.
 This program provides a web-interface for configuration and user-file downloading, an easy setup, and security with SSH, HTTPS connections and the built-in linux PAM system for account management.

 sshfs is utilized over smb and nfs, the direct pro's of this protocol are:

 1) Allowing easier server/client connection configuration for backing up files.
-2) Provides a secure connection through SSH to backup-clients by default.
+2) Provides a secure connection through SSH with key access to backup-clients by default.

 Tests done to compare the R/W speed between sshfs, nfs, and smb show that while sshfs is not the fastest option, it still has great speed: https://blog.ja-ke.tech/2019/08/27/nas-performance-sshfs-nfs-smb.html.
 This draw-back is minor in my opinion, when understanding the perks that come in the form of simplicity, usablity, and security.